CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 High-performance computing consumes and generates large amounts of data.
-Using CSC services for HPC thus requires a basic understanding of the [supercomputer disk areas](../../computing/disk.md).
+Using CSC services for HPC thus requires a basic understanding of the [supercomputer disk areas](../../computing/disk.md) as well as the principles of [managing data on them](./clean-up-data.md).
 Note that the none of the disk areas are intended for long-term preservation of datasets or experimental results.
 For that purpose, we offer the cloud-based [Allas object storage service](../../data/Allas/introduction.md).